 Stress and Strain, Body and Brain Infographic

-Worries about work, money, health care and staying safe in the COVID-pandemic — as well as broader issues like discrimination and climate change — can pile on the stress.
+Worries about work, money, health care and staying safe in the post-pandemic environment — as well as broader issues such as discrimination and climate change — can pile on the stress.

-If you’re feeling overwhelmed, try these ways to notch down your stress yourself.
-Also ask for help or a referral from your health care team on ways to lower your stress.
+If you’re feeling overwhelmed, try these ways to reduce your stress yourself.
+Ask for help or a referral from your health care professional for other ways to lower your stress.

 Why It Matters